Alexei Popyrin: 2019–2020: First major win, top 100 debut

-2021: First ATP title, top 60 debut
+2021: First ATP title

 Popyrin received a third wildcard into the main draw of the 2021 Australian Open similar to every year since 2018, with the exception of the 2020 Australian Open where he entered the main draw as direct entry.

-In the first round he defeated 13 seed David Goffin after saving four match points 3–6, 6–4, 6–7(4–7), 7–6(8–6), 6–3 in 3 hours 43 minutes.
+In the first round he defeated 13 seed David Goffin after saving four match points in 3 hours 43 minutes.
 He then lost in the second round to Lloyd Harris.

-In February, Popyrin entered the Singapore Open and defeated Marin Čilić in the semifinal and Alexander Bublik in the final to win his first ATP title and achieved a career high singles ranking of 82.
+In February, Popyrin entered the Singapore Open and defeated Marin Čilić in the semi-final and Alexander Bublik in the final to win his first ATP title and achieved a career high singles ranking of 82.

 At the 2021 French Open, Popyrin lost to Rafael Nadal in the first round.

 At the US Open, Popyrin matched his career-best result, progressing through to the third round, which included a win over Grigor Dimitrov, Popyrin's fourth career top-20 win and third achieved in 2021.

-Popyrin ended 2021 with an ATP singles ranking of World No. 61.
+Popyrin ended 2021 with an ATP singles ranking of world No. 61.